-Behind the main kora around Bouddhanath stupa, there is a lovely restaurant serving traditional Tibetan fare.
-It is always full of monks, students of Buddhism and locals.
+Behind the main kora around Bouddhanath stupa is a lovely restaurant serving traditional Tibetan fare.
+It is always full of monks, students of Buddhism, and locals.
 Go upstairs for a more comfortable seating area and to view handicraft items for sale.

 For further information, see the best restaurant in Kathmandu to eat.